Tony Stauber

 Tony is also active in antitrust cases in the agriculture and raw materials sectors, including In re Cattle & Beef Antitrust Litig.
 (D. Minn.) and In re Broiler Chicken Antitrust Litig.
 (N.D.
 Ill.), which involved horizontal conspiracies in the beef and chicken industries, respectively.
 For the latter, Tony was a central part of the trial preparation team that settled all remaining claims on the eve of trial and for which he received recognition for Outstanding Antitrust Litigation Achievement by a Young or Newly Admitted Lawyer Award by the American Antitrust Institute in 2025.

 In addition to working on significant antitrust cases, Tony has worked on pro bono cases alleging constitutional and civil rights violations by state and local governments.
-Among those cases, Tony represented a peaceful protester who was subjected to excessive force by law enforcement, for which he successfully defended denial of qualified immunity and denial of motion to dismiss at the 8th Circuit Court of Appeals.
+In 2026, Tony and his colleague Gabrielle Kolb tried the Rud v.
+Johnston (D. Minn.) case – which alleged challenged the constitutionality of certain practices of the Minnesota Sex Offender Program – in a bench trial in federal court.
+Tony also represented a peaceful protester who was subjected to excessive force by law enforcement, for which he successfully defended denial of qualified immunity and denial of motion to dismiss at the 8th Circuit Court of Appeals.
 Wolk v.
 City of Brooklyn Center (D. Minn.).
-Tony has also been actively involved in several long-running cases challenging the constitutionality and practices of the Minnesota Sex Offender Program.
-Karsjens v.
-Piper (D. Minn.); Rud v.
-Johnston (D. Minn.).
+In 2026, Tony and his colleague Gabrielle Kolb tried the Rud case in a bench trial in federal court.
 Tony has been recognized as a North Star Lawyer each year from 2022 through 2025, for providing at least 50 hours of pro bono time in a single year.

 Tony is an active member of the Minnesota and Federal Bar associations and has been heavily involved in other legal organizations, including serving as co-chair of the Amicus Committee for the Committee to Support the Antitrust Laws (COSAL) from 2024-2025.
 He has authored amicus curiae briefs on behalf of COSAL in significant cases such as Scharpf v.
 General Dymanics Corp.
 (4th Cir.), World Association of Icehockey Players Unionsv.
 NHL (9th Cir.).
 Tony also represented and authored the amicus curiae brief on behalf of Antitrust Law Scholars in In re NFL Sunday Ticket Antitrust Litig.
 (9th Cir.).
 He has also contributed to chapters in the American Bar Association’s Rule of Reason Handbook (2026) and the Antitrust Law Developments (10th Edition, forthcoming).
 In 2023, Tony was selected as an “Up & Coming Attorney” by Minnesota Lawyer.